dgoldstein1/git-debugging-workshop/README.md

 :100644 100644 2caec9398a44559bdb4c93007e179856f4df5331 aa30565873cf88561b53251cbf9625e63bb424b9 M	problem_14.c
 ```

-This tells us that `commit 4` is the first bad commit and where our bug might originate.
+This tells us that `commit 4` is the first bad commit and where our bug originates from.
 Let's look at the difference between `commit 4` and the previous commit:

 ```sh
 $ git diff HEAD~1 # we're currently on "commit 4", HEAD~1 refers to 1 commit behind